LeeZhaoLun/LeeZhaoLun.github.io/_projects/RSE2107A-Systems Engineering Project 1/index.md

 description:  (I have never been employed by / affiliated with SpaceX.
 This is for demo use only)
     Developing the Super Heavy booster catch project involves designing a robust launch tower with "chopstick" arms, advanced control systems for precise booster alignment, and integrating sophisticated software for real-time trajectory adjustments and structural engineering to handle immense forces.
 skills:
-  - Structural analysis
-  - Aerodynamic design
-  - Propulsion system integration
-  - Control Algorithem
+  - Localisation
-  - Welding
+  - Mapping
-  - Metal forming
+  - Path planning
-  - Thermal simulation
+  - Navigation

 main-image: /Arena Design & Creation.jpg
 ---